Remote Participation Request

 To implement remote participation, we engage in a coordinated effort with people outside of the DAC.
 Typical time to implement is about 3-4 weeks.
 This is an estimate and may be different for a specific accommodation.

-While the DAC strives to follow AHEAD's documentation guidelines, which recommends accepting a student's narrative and personal experience as a primary form of documentation, DAC staff are not qualified to assess when a student's disability prevents participation on campus.
-Therefore, we require supporting third-party documentation to help us assess the student's request.
+The DAC strives to follow AHEAD's documentation guidelines, which recommends accepting a student's narrative and personal experience as a primary form of documentation.
+However, we often require supporting third-party documentation to help us assess Remote Participation requests.

 A healthcare provider’s letter of support must include the following: